psiroky/kie-wb-distributions/kie-wb/kie-wb-distribution-wars/src/main/was8/README.md

   - Left side panel, click on _Resources > JDBC > JDBC Providers_
   - Select the appropriate scope and click on the _New_ button.
   - Fill out the form.
-For non-listed database types (i.e: H2, Postgres & Mysql) you need to provide the path to the JDBC driver jar file plus the following class name:
+For non-listed database types (i.e: _H2, Postgres & Mysql_) you need to provide the path to the JDBC driver jar plus the following class name:

           +------------+-------------------------------------------------------------+
           | Database   |  Implementation class name                                  |